oaeproject/Hilary/README.md

 #### Apache Cassandra

-Download the latest version of [Apache Cassandra](http://cassandra.apache.org/download/) 2.0 and extract it to a directory of your choice.
+Download the latest version of [Apache Cassandra 2.0.x](http://cassandra.apache.org/download/) and extract it to a directory of your choice.

 **Important:**
 * Cassandra is best supported with the latest version of Oracle Java 6.
 Trying to run vanilla Cassandra with OpenJDK can result in a silent segmentation fault